-- A. All meetings shall be held at the call of the chair or vice chair. - B. In the absence of a presiding officer, the chair may appoint a member as acting chair. - C. Notice of time and location of all meetings shall be delivered personally or by email to all members at least four days prior to the meeting; or by U.S. Postal Service at least six business days prior to the meeting. - D. ND CoC Membership meetings shall be held quarterly throughout the year.
-Quarterly meetings will occur in February, May, August, and November with the annual meeting being held in February. - E. A virtual/electronic option for attendance shall be available at all CoC Board and CoC Membership meetings. - F. Meetings shall be held in accordance with Robert's Rules of Order. - G. The CoC Coordinator will develop an agenda for each meeting. - H. Meeting minutes will be recorded for each meeting by the Secretary.
-In the absence of the Secretary another member shall be designated to record minutes.
+- A. All meetings shall be held at the chair's or vice chair's call. - B. In the absence of a presiding officer, the chair may appoint a member as acting chair. - C. Notice of the time and location of all meetings shall be delivered personally or by email to all members at least four days before the meeting, or by U.S. Postal Service at least six business days before the meeting. - D. ND CoC Membership meetings shall be held quarterly throughout the year.
+Quarterly meetings will occur on the first Wednesday of February, May, August, and November, and the annual meeting will be held in February.
+Special meetings may be held to approve the annual competition collaborative application and project priority list. - E. A virtual/electronic option for attendance shall be available at all CoC Board and CoC Membership meetings. - F. Meetings shall be held in accordance with Robert's Rules of Order. - G. The CoC Coordinator will develop an agenda for each meeting. - H. The secretary will record the minutes for each meeting.
+In the secretary's absence, another member shall be designated to record minutes.